Virgil Green

-Virgil Leo Green (born August 3, 1988) is a former American football tight end.
-He played college football at Nevada and was drafted by the Denver Broncos in the seventh round of the 2011 NFL Draft.
+Virgil Leo Green (born August 3, 1988) is an American college football coach and former professional tight end.
+He is the tight ends coach for the University of Nevada, Reno, a position he has held since 2023.
+He played college football at Nevada and was selected by the Denver Broncos in the seventh round of the 2011 NFL draft.

-Early years
+Early life

 Green is a graduate of Tulare Union High School, where he played on the Redskins football team.
 He totaled 61 receptions for 1,014 yards (16.6 avg.) with 12 touchdowns during his career at Tulare, where he earned first-team All-East Yosemite League honors following his senior season.
 He had 13 catches for 245 yards and four touchdowns in a single game.
 In addition to football, he lettered four years in basketball and participated in track & field.

 College career

-Green played 50 career games (34 starts) at the University of Nevada and totaled 72 receptions for 939 yards (13.0 avg.) with 11 touchdowns while helping the Wolf Pack rank fifth in the nation with 500.2 total yards per game from 2007–2010.
+Green played 50 career games (34 starts) at the University of Nevada and totaled 72 receptions for 939 yards (13.0 avg.) with 11 touchdowns while helping the Wolf Pack rank fifth in the nation with 500.2 total yards per game from 2007 to 2010.
 He recorded a personal-best 35 catches for 515 yards (14.7 avg.) with five touchdowns in his senior campaign to earn first-team All-Western Athletic Conference honors.
 He was named the Nevada Strength and Conditioning Athlete of the Year as a junior in the 2009 season in addition to being selected to the All-WAC second-team.